akinmiday/akinmiday/README.md

-- 👋 Hi, I’m @akinmiday
+- 👋 Hi, I’m Olamide
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning Typescript
 - 💞️ I’m looking to collaborate on any open project
-- 📫 How to reach me twitter @akinmiday
+- 📫 How to reach me twitter @Akinmiday

 <!---
 akinmiday/akinmiday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.